MaaniBeigy/cvcqv/cran-comments.md

 ## Resubmission

-In the previous submission to CRAN, there were notes about license, which is corrected, and examples with elapsed time > 10 s that are now removed.
-A cran maintainer requested references for the methods to be put in the description field of DESCRIPTION file.
-However, because of the spell_check() issues with the author names, it does not seem correct to put references in DESCRIPTION.
-The references are written in documentation files, vignettes, and README.md.
-I put some of the most important ones here:
+In the previous submission to CRAN, CRAN maintainers requested references for the methods to be put in the description field of DESCRIPTION file.
+Although the spell_check() has issues with the author names to put references in DESCRIPTION, I put some of the most important ones there.
+The full list of references is available in the documentation files, vignettes, and README.md.

-Panichkitkosolkul, W. (2013).
-Confidence Intervals for the Coefficient of Variation in a Normal Distribution with a Known Population Mean.
-Journal of Probability and Statistics, 2013, 1–11.
-[Link](https://doi.org/10.1155/2013/324940)

-Altunkaynak, B., & Gamgam, H. (2018).
-Bootstrap confidence intervals for the coefficient of quartile variation.
-Communications in Statistics: Simulation and Computation, 0(0), 1–9.
-[Link](https://doi.org/10.1080/03610918.2018.1435800)

-Albatineh, A. N., Kibria, B. M., Wilcox, M. L., & Zogheib, B. (2014).
-Confidence interval estimation for the population coefficient of variation using ranked set sampling: A simulation study.
-Journal of Applied Statistics, 41(4), 733–751.
-[Link](https://doi.org/10.1080/02664763.2013.847405)
+Also, a CRAN maintainer requested small executable examples in my Rd files.
+All of the Rd files have examples.

 ## R CMD check results